 Does the corporation enjoy privilege over the non-corporation?
 No, and this is why:

 Traditionally, people who owned businesses were exclusively sole proprietors or in partnered ownership.
 Such partnerships were not legal entities - they were merely the way in which people arranged their business affairs.
 Regular owners were liable for the full amount of any debt in their business, while limited-liability owners were liable to a lesser extent.
 A limited-liability partner would be a partner who contributes capital to the business but barters to not be (as) liable for debt of the business, depending on his agreement with the other partners and the amount of capital he puts forth.
 There were normal partners and limited-liability partners, and people arranged their affairs in ways that they saw fit.
+If one party wanted limited liability for losses to the business, then that was absorbed into the bargaining table by other parties.
+As a result, the limited liability party also received less earnings since that party was also less liable for losses.
+Thus, if all parties agreed, it is not the business of outside parties to claim this is unfair as this simply reduces to two parties using their property as they see fit.

 The state then defined a legal business form – the corporation – that a business could adopt, or "incorporate", but only through the state.
 If a business wishes to